Have a question?

 In the short term, Barrett says, there are half measures that work with the engines planes already have.
 The easiest renewable energy source to use in airplanes would be biofuels: liquid fuels created from plants.
 However, they contain less energy per gallon than jet fuel, and growing the plants to make them requires valuable land that could be used for something else.
 A more speculative option is to make synthetic jet fuel from hydrogen and carbon.
 Some chemical processes can combine the hydrogen in water with carbon from carbon dioxide (ideally CO2 captured from a factory or power plant) and make a fuel that works well in jet engines.
 Barrett doesn’t see these fuels as a long-term solution for cleaner airplanes, but as a short-term solution and part of a bridge to greener transportation.

-Bridge fuels that current planes can burn may be crucial if we are to meet ambitious climate targets—like the Biden administration’s goal to become carbon neutral by 2050.
+Bridge fuels that current planes can burn may be crucial if we are to meet ambitious climate targets—like the goal of the global Paris Agreement to constrain global warming to under 2° Celsius.
 After all, airlines will be buying today’s aircraft for years to come, and will fly them for decades to make back the money they invested in the planes.
 “A lot of the planes we’ll be flying in 2050, when we need to get to net-zero, are already in the air,” Barrett says.

 Thank you to Tom Carlson of Wenatchee, Washington, for the question.
 You can submit your own question to Ask MIT Climate here.